binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 In Kali Linux 1.1:

-In order to run this under the root account, you will need to add the following parameter to `/etc/chromium/default` between the quotes for `CHROMIUM_FLAGS=””`
+In order to run this under the root account, you will need to add the following parameter to `/etc/chromium/default` between the quotes for `CHROMIUM_FLAGS=""`

 `--user-data-dir`